ramosgonzmarc/chiptube/README.md

 # chipseq_bag2020
-*chipseq_bag2020* is a package aimed at ChIP-seq analysis that is designed to be run under a Unix environment.
+*chipseq_bag2020* is a package aimed at ChIP-seq data analysis that is designed to be run under a Unix environment.

-The main file in the *repository* is chiptube.sh, which requires an exhaustive series of parameters for its execution.
-These need to be introduced all together in a single .txt file whose path must be specified, thus:
+The main script in the package is chiptube.sh.
+This script requires an exhaustive series of parameters for its execution, which must be specified all together in a single .txt file.
+This file's path has to be indicated every time the script is run, so for example:

   bash chiptube.sh random_folder/random_subfolder/my_parameters.txt

 A model file containing such parameters is provided in *chipseq_bag2020*/test/test_params.txt.
-We strongly reccomend to use this file as a template and customise it with the user's preferred values.
+We strongly reccomend to use it as a template and customise it with the user's preferred values.
 As for this file:

   "installation_directory:" -> the directory you have installed the package in; e.g. /home/your_user_name
   "working_directory:" -> the directory where your analysis are to be saved; e.g. /home/your_user_name/my_chip_results